Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Cory Kincaid over 2 years ago
+Cory Kincaid almost 3 years ago

 The volume of death we see on the streets of Phoenix is beyond acceptable, especially when tools at our disposal can save lives and meaningfully improve quality of life for pedestrians, cyclists, transit-users and drivers.
 A key missing piece is a policy and mandate to help ensure these tools are put to use effectively and appropriately within the diverse neighborhoods of Phoenix.
 As a long-time resident in Phoenix, I strongly support adoption of both the RSAP and specifically Vision Zero.